 First, fill the empty water bottle about 2/3 full with vegetable oil.

 Fill the rest with water, leaving a little of space at the top.
+Allow your child to do as much as possible on her own to help her gain confidence in tasks like this.

 Notice that the water sinks below the vegetable oil.
 Oil and water just do not mix.
 The oil floats on the surface because the water is heavier (has a higher density) than oil.